 - Understand businesses in their social, cultural, historical, and ethical contexts

-The Liberal Arts and Management Program also offers an honors certificate for non-Management + Human Organization Majors in the College of Arts + Sciences.
+The Liberal Arts and Management Program also offers an honors certificate for non-Management and Human Organization Majors in the College of Arts and Sciences.

-BUS-A 200 Foundations of Accounting and ECON-E 201 Intro to Microeconomics are both prerequisites for higher-level coursework in the major.
+BUS-A 200 Foundations of Accounting and ECON-E 251 Fundamentals of Economics I are both prerequisites for higher-level coursework in the major.
 Therefore, these required courses are also a good choice to take early on in your academic career.